priyankasenapati/Priyanka_Module15_Statistics-and-R/README.md

 The statistical test that will be performed is Multiple Linear Regression.

-O Knowing what test should be used, what data should be collected?
+- Knowing what test should be used, what data should be collected?

-The following data should be collected from existing 3 top reviewed cars and the MechaCar prototype.
+*The following data should be collected from existing 3 top reviewed cars and the MechaCar prototype.

 1. Manufacturing Cost
 2. MSRP